dwmkerr/dwmkerr.com/README.md

 - [ ] Fix TODOs sitewide
 - [ ] Check for anything needed in `wp-content`
 - [ ] Use `pandoc` to convert old html content to GFM (`pandoc --from html --to gfm --standalone`), see https://stackoverflow.com/questions/7694887/is-there-a-command-line-utility-for-rendering-github-flavored-markdown
+- [ ] Find better theme!
+- [ ] Move old site to a backup folder
+- [ ] Backup old content to S3, then blat